santoshray02/Quizizz/README.md

 1. goto codechef.com/ide
-2. copy code from repositry from abovr link and paste on the codechef ide/editer
+2. copy code from repositry from above link and paste on the codechef ide/editer
 3. click on checkbok Custom Input

 ## Input should like this :